 In order to be more flexible we can introduce variables.
 Mostly they contain the list of source files, object files or compiler and linker options.
 A variable is set by

 '''

 VARNAME=VALUE

 '''

 A variable is accessed with \$ (VARNAME).
 To change the extension of all files listed in a variable the substitute command is used.
-The syntax is form the list of source files.
-Additionally, one can define conditional variables.
-In this case the value is only set if the variable does not already exist.
-This is helpful if the user should be able to set options when he invokes make.
-A conditional variable is set by
+The syntax is

 '''

 NEWVAR = ${OLDVAR:.old=.new}

 '''